-We were in compliance with all applicable covenants as of December 31, 2020.
-See a summary of our applicable covenants and restrictions below as of December 31, 2020:
+We were in compliance with all applicable covenants as of December 31, 2021.
+A summary of our applicable covenants and restrictions is as follows:

-Debt Covenant Terms Existing Credit Agreement We are required to maintain a minimum liquidity balance of \$60.0 million through the Relief Period.
-If we have more than 35% drawn on the Revolving Credit Facility for periods subsequent to June 30, 2021, we will be subject to the following total net leverage ratio requirements: 6.50x for the period ended September 30, 2021; 6.00x for the period ended December 31, 2021; and 4.75x for periods thereafter.
+Debt Covenant Terms Existing Credit Agreement We are required to maintain a minimum liquidity balance of \$70.0 million through the Relief Period.
+If we have more than 35% drawn on the Revolving Credit Facility for periods subsequent to December 31, 2021, we will be subject to the following total net leverage ratio requirements: 6.50x for the period ended March 31, 2022; 6.00x for the period ended June 30, 2022; and 4.75x for periods thereafter.
 Term A1 Loan Same terms as the Existing Credit Agreement.
 Term A2 Loan No applicable debt covenants.
 Term A3 Loan No applicable debt covenants.
 Property Loan No applicable debt covenants other than the requirement to maintain a cash reserve until the Properties achieve a debt service coverage ratio of 1.50x for two consecutive quarters.

-Note 15.
+Note 14.
 Derivative financial instruments